👁️

 The UI of the product had organically lagged from feature development, and felt dated.

-Developer tools are notoriously known for having poor user interfaces, its like the field is allergic to products that are both powerful and also nice to look at 😝.
-So you can imagine my excitement when I was tapped to work on some UI improvements for HCP Terraform, a managed service to deploy and track cloud infrastructure.
-During my time at HashiCorp, I had often focused more on feature work, but I am a deep proponent of continuous improvement of the overall experience.
-This project was a key lesson in managing scope creep and taking an ambiguous project brief into a redesign of the 4 highest traffic pages on HCP Terraform.
+Developer tools are known for poor interfaces, as if the field is allergic to products that are both powerful and nice to look at.
+So I was glad to be tapped for UI improvements on HCP Terraform, a managed service for deploying and tracking cloud infrastructure.
+I’d mostly done feature work at HashiCorp, but I’m a proponent of continuously improving the overall experience.
+This project became a lesson in managing scope creep and turning an ambiguous brief into a redesign of the 4 highest-traffic pages.

 SOLUTION PREVIEW